5 best payment gateway and online payment systems 2025

 • Transaction fees: 1.5% + 20p for standard cards.

-What makes Stripe such an attractive online payment solution for small businesses is its completely free plan – it doesn’t charge setup or monthly fees.
+Stripe offers a completely free plan, making it an attractive online payment option for small businesses – and it doesn’t charge setup or monthly fees.

-However, while Stripe’s standard transaction fee might seem highly competitive at 1.5% + 20p, its other tiers could sting you in the long run – for example, payments made with EU cards are subject to a much heftier 2.5% + 20p fee.
-So keep this in mind if you depend on a large amount of international payments.
+Keep in mind, though, that while Stripe’s standard transaction fee might seem highly competitive at 1.5% + 20p, its other tiers could end up stinging you in the long run.
+For example, payments made with EU cards are subject to a much heftier 2.5% + 20p fee, so keep this in mind if you depend on a large amount of international payments.

 Good to know